Ihor Duda: Public activities

-In 1999, he organized the 1st Festival of Lemko Culture "Vatra" (now Dzvony Lemkivshchyny").
+In 1999, he organised the 1st Festival of Lemko Culture "Vatra" (now Dzvony Lemkivshchyny").
 In 1996, he co-founded the L. Levytskyi Art and Memorabilia Museum in the village of Burdiakivtsi, Chortkiv Raion.
 Ihor Duda was also active in the restoration of the Pochayiv History and Art Museum in the Kremenets Raion.
 In 2000, he worked on the design of the Lemkivshchyna Museum's exposition.
 In 2004, he developed a plan for the reconstruction of the Museum of Lemko Culture and Life in Monastyryska.

 Works

-Duda is the author of about 1000 articles on history, culture, and art.
+Duda was the author of about 1000 articles on history, culture, and art.

-In 1972, it began to be published.
-Creates drawings and graphics, artistic design (Poet B. Demkiv, 1982; emblems of several festivals of Lemko culture; competition design of the great coat of arms of Ternopil Oblast, 2001), and works on the restoration of paintings.
+In 1972, his work began to be published.
+He created drawings and graphics, artistic design (Poet B. Demkiv, 1982; emblems of several festivals of Lemko culture; competition design of the great coat of arms of Ternopil Oblast, 2001), and works on the restoration of paintings.

-Duda has a student, Ukrainian painter Yurii Bodnar.
+Duda had a student, Ukrainian painter Yurii Bodnar.